remoniker/d2r-counter/README.md

 ### config.json

 Stores user preferences.
 Created on first write — typically when you first change a setting or quit cleanly.
-If `config.json` does not exist but `stats.json` contains a legacy `prefs` section, those values are migrated automatically.

 ```json
 {